DayanShay/work_with_PageObj/README.md

 # work_with_class
-Sela Project Pytest playwright with class
+Sela Project Pytest playwright with PageObj

 Before Runing - tests on this Branch - Must do -